 Pregnancy and Work-Life Balance

 The truth is, a woman can continue working during pregnancy, as long as she remains healthy during this period.
-However. this can present some challenges especially since pregnancy has its share of aches and pains.
+However, this can present some challenges especially since pregnancy has its share of aches and pains.
 Take morning sickness, for example.
-Its name may be misleading some women into thinking that it only strikes at a particular time of day; but the feeling of nausea may actually threaten to overwhelm a pregnant woman at any given time of the day especially during the first trimester; but it may continue throughout the pregnancy.
+Its name may mislead some women into thinking that it only strikes at a particular time of day.
+However, the feeling of nausea may actually threaten to overwhelm a pregnant woman at any given time of the day.
+This is especially true during the first trimester, yet it may continue throughout the pregnancy.

 Even if the job doesn’t present any obvious threat, there will still be a need to make some changes to a pregnant woman’s working conditions.
 These changes must be made to ensure the continuing good health of both mother and child.

 Hi Expectant and New Parents!!
 Welcome to the LagosMums community, the largest community for mums, dads and caregivers!
-Kindly let us know if you are expecting or are a new parents as we have some amazing tips, events and gifts planned for you!
+Kindly let us know if you are expecting or are a new parent.
+We have some fantastic tips, events, and gifts planned for you!
 Click HERE to register!

 Read Also [ Pregnancy concerns Expectant Mums should know about ]